Come Current with Your Rent – Lease Enforcement Freeze Ends Dec. 31, 2021

 If you are behind on your rent, we can help you take steps to bring your balance current.

-RRHA public housing families who are behind in their rent are encouraged to reach out to their property management office to schedule a meeting to assess their account and put a plan in place to come current.
+RRHA public housing families who are behind in their rent are encouraged to reach out to their management office to schedule a meeting to assess their account and put a plan in place to come current.

 Find your property management contact: